Considering teaching English abroad? Learn about how to get started with the right training and find job opportunities.

-There are a number structured programs that recruit new graduates for teaching positions abroad, and many provide orientations, training, and other support.
-These positions typically cover living expenses and often offer a modest stipend.
-As you investigate programs, make a note of application deadlines.
-Whenever possible, make contact with alumni of these programs to ask them about their experiences.
+There are a number of structured programs recruiting new graduates for teaching positions abroad.
+Many provide orientations, trainings, and other supports.
+These positions typically cover the living expenses as well as providing a modest stipend.

 - Japanese Exchange and Teaching Programme (JET Programme)

 - Peace Corps